DAVID J. WILLIS ATTORNEY

 Moving from One Homestead to the Next

-Property Code section 41.001(5)(c) states that “[t]he homestead claimant’s proceeds of a sale of a homestead are not subject to seizure for a creditor’s claim for six months after the date of sale,” permitting homestead protections to be rolled over from one homestead to the next—notwithstanding the perverse inclination of title companies to collect judgments upon sale of the homestead.
+Property Code section 41.001(5)(c) states that "[t]he homestead claimant's proceeds of a sale of a homestead are not subject to seizure for a creditor's claim for six months after the date of sale," permitting homestead protections to be rolled over from one homestead to the next—notwithstanding the perverse inclination of title companies to insist on the clearing of judgments upon sale of the homestead.
 See also Taylor vs. Mosty Brothers Nursery, Inc., 777 S.W.2d at 570 (Tex.App.—San Antonio 1989, no pet.).

 Designating a Homestead

 It is useful, both for ad valorem tax purposes and for protection from creditors, to file an affidavit designating the homestead in the real property records of the county in which the property is located.
-Tex.
+See Tex.
 Prop.
-Code § 41.005.
-However, for protection from creditors, this is not strictly necessary.
-The homestead arises automatically when required legal conditions occur.
+Code § 41.005 for the required contents of this affidavit.
+However, the "mere filing of a homestead designation is insufficient by itself to establish a homestead as a matter of law."
+Lares v.
+Garza, No. 04-03-00546CV (Tex.App.—San Antonio 2004, no pet.).
+Still, the homestead arises automatically when the required legal conditions occur, with or without a filed designation.
 Graham v.
 Kleb, Civ.
 Act.
 Nos.
 H-07-2279, H-07-2878, 2008 WL 243669, at *4 (S.D.
 Tex.
 Jan.
 29, 2008) (not selected for publication).
 Also, if a person receives a homestead tax exemption then creditor protection is automatic.

 Abandoning the Homestead